instead-hub/instead/doc/stead3-en.md

 developer.
 If the current scene does not defined the attribute 'pic' attribute is taken 'game.pic'.
 If the picture is not displayed.

-Supports all common image formats, but I I recommend you to use 'png' and where () 'jpg'.
+Supports all common image formats, but I recommend you to use 'png' and where () 'jpg'.

 You can use as images animated GIF files.
 Be sure that they are GIF files, and not WEBP format or PNG format, which are unsupported.